mingyaulee/Blazor.BrowserExtension/docs/Pages/03_02_BackgroundWorker.md

 ## Mozilla Firefox

-The implementation in Firefox requires a small adjustments in the `manifest.json`.
+The implementation in Firefox requires a small adjustment in the `manifest.json`.

 ```json
 {